jqno/equalsverifier/docs/_manual/01-getting-started.md

 permalink: /manual/getting-started/
 ---
 ## Get EqualsVerifier

 Requirements:

 * EqualsVerifier 3.x → Java 8 or higher
 * EqualsVerifier 2.x → Java 7 or higher
 * EqualsVerifier 1.x → Java 6 or higher

+## Prefer video?

+Check out this recording from my talk at Devoxx 2017:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/pNJ_O10XaoM?rel=0" frameborder="0" allowfullscreen></iframe>

+## Prefer text?

-First, add the EqualsVerifier dependency to your build script.
-You can find the coordinates on [the homepage](/equalsverifier) and in [the README](https://github.com/jqno/equalsverifier/blob/main/README.md).
+First, add the EqualsVerifier dependency to your build script:

+{% include maven %}

+(please adjust for your build system of choice)

 If you need to download the jar file directly, you can download it from [maven.org](http://search.maven.org/#search&#124;gav&#124;1&#124;g%3A%22nl.jqno.equalsverifier%22%20AND%20a%3A%22equalsverifier%22).
 EqualsVerifier doesn't have any transitive dependencies, so this jar is all you need.